Liam Holden: Background

 European Convention on Human Rights (ECHR), on behalf of a sample number of internees against the government of the United Kingdom, claiming that their human rights were being breached under Article 3 of the ECHR, which outlawed torture and cruel and degrading treatment.

-It was shown that the British Armed Forces had adopted an interrogation policy known as "the five techniques" that breached Article 3.
+It was shown that the military had adopted an interrogation policy known as "the five techniques" that breached Article 3.
 The European Commission on Human Rights, when it finally heard the case in 1978, concluded that this policy constituted 'torture' of prisoners under Article 3 of the European Commission on Human Rights, while the European Court of Human Rights concluded the policy constituted "cruel, inhuman and degrading" treatment of internees.

-More people died in 1972 than during any other year of "the Troubles".
+More people died in 1972 than during any other year of "The Troubles".
 There were 467 conflict-related deaths, 1800 explosions and more than 10,000 shooting incidents that year.
 Bell's death made him the 100th British soldier to have been killed in Northern Ireland in 1972.